 It was agony.
-I stood hugging my six-year-old son as he cried in pain, peeing into the toilet.
+I hugged my six-year-old son as he cried in pain, peeing into the toilet.

 The diagnosis and the suggested treatment terrified me.
-Surgery for a six-year-old?
+Foreskin surgery for a six-year-old?
 I couldn’t wrap my head around it.
 And at the back of my head was the niggling thought – what if it was unnecessary?
 As my sons grew, I was in the habit of trawling the internet for information on their development and health.
-At one point, I had come across an article on how the penis changes as little boys grow.
-There was one bit of information that I distinctly remembered- that foreskin separation happened at different times for different boys.
+At one point, I found an article on how the penis changes as little boys grow.
+One thing I distinctly remember is that foreskin separation happened at different times for different boys.
 Even as late as 12 or 13 years of age for some – and there was nothing abnormal about it.

 I decided to seek a second opinion from our former pediatrician, who I had moved away from because their practice was an hour away from our new home.
-However, with a surgery looming over our heads, it was necessary to have a second opinion.
-We got an appointment the same day.
+However, with foreskin surgery looming over our heads, it was necessary to have a second opinion.
+We got an appointment on the same day.
 My thinking was perhaps our family physician dealt with adults more.
-May be the pediatrician saw more little boys and what was unusual for our family physician may not be so unusual for a child specialist.
+Maybe the pediatrician saw more little boys, and what was unusual for our family physician may not be so unusual for a child specialist.

 The pediatrician believed my son’s foreskin to be a little too tight around the head of the penis.
-Every time he peed it would get stretched, causing pain.
+Every time he peed, it would get stretched, causing pain.
 But to my relief, according to him, this situation did not warrant surgery.
-He recommended sitting my son in a warm bath (no soap) for long periods of time and told my son to repeatedly do an exercise to loosen skin- gently stretch the foreskin backwards and roll it forwards again while sitting in the bath.
+He recommended sitting my son in a warm bath (no soap) for long periods and told him to do an exercise to loosen skin repeatedly – gently stretch the foreskin backward and roll it forward again while sitting in the bath.
 He also recommended rubbing a hydrocortisone cream to loosen the skin.
 By the fourth day, our child was back to normal.
-In a follow up visit, the pediatrician seemed confident that we would have no further problems with the foreskin separating naturally.
+In a follow-up visit, the pediatrician seemed confident that we would have no further problems with the foreskin separating naturally.

-Anytime we fall sick, we are always advised never to self-diagnose based on information off the internet and to always consult a doctor.
+Anytime we fall sick, we hear w should not self-diagnose based on information from the internet.
+We hear we should consult a doctor.
 And I usually stick with this.
 However, I believe it is important for parents to gather information from reliable sources to make an informed decision.

 After all, doctors, like us, are also human, and they do not know all.